FAQ's

 Bottom threshold of human hearing 10dB

-Quiet living room, mini dehumidifiers 30dB
+Quiet living room, mini dehumidifiers30dB

-Quiet office or library, Dehumidifier, Fan 40dB
+Quiet office or library, Dehumidifier, Fan40dB

-Average conversation, dishwasher 70dB
+Average conversation, dishwasher70dB

-Typical home stereo volume 90dB
+Typical home stereo volume90dB

-The dehumidifier can take anywhere from a few days to a few weeks to reduce the moisture in your home to an acceptable level.
-This is best done by setting the unit to High and leaving it on 24 hours a day.
-We also recommend the unit be moved from room to room.
-After this initial few weeks the unit can then be set to 60%RH level* and this will maintain the Humidity to your desired level.
-On cold mornings there may still be a small amount of condensation on the windows but this will evaporate quickly.
+To reduce condensation quickly leave the dehumidifier on the lower setting of approx 40% RH .
 It is common knowledge that unflued gas heaters cause excess moisture and condensation on cold surfaces.
 The H2O water vapour given off by the burning of propane gas, used by the gas heater, the water content in the air is increased (humidity).
 When this air cools sufficiently (e.g. when in contact with the cold windows or walls), and is now saturated with water vapour, water condenses out.
 Condensation leads to mould forming on damp areas.

-Call Damp Solutions Australia on 1300 353043 *To measure the moisture in the room use our Temp and Humidity meters.
+*To measure the moisture in the room use our Temp and Humidity meters.

 No problem.
 The unit can to be left running unattended.
 It will switch off automatically when the tank gets full or the required humidity is reached.
 A dehumidifier is the same as your fridge.
 It is best left switched on all the time, and will only use a very small amount of electricity.
 It is more important to leave your dehumidifier on during the winter months.